vmware-archive/concourse-pipeline-samples/concourse-pipeline-patterns/parameterized-pipeline-tasks/README.md

 #### The generic tutorial packager task

-This is the common task that packages the tutorial files from input `tutorial-release` along with a *Dockerfile* expected from input `dockerfile` into a file name defined by environment variable `$PACKAGE_NAME`.
+The common task that packages the tutorial files from input `tutorial-release` along with a *Dockerfile* expected from input `dockerfile` into a file name defined by environment variable `$PACKAGE_NAME` would look like this:

 ```